robertasdvarionas/Fishing-Tendencies-Lithuania/README.md

 ## GOAL

-The goal of this project is to apply data analysis tools - **SQL and Power BI** - to the dataset and then to understand and visualise what fishing tendencies and trends of the Lithuania's Fishery Office can be seen from the data.
+The goal of this project is to apply data analysis tools - **SQL and Power BI** - to the dataset and then to understand and visualize what fishing tendencies and trends of the Lithuania's Fishery Office can be seen from the data.

 ## DATA OVERVIEW